tarundirector/tarunmishra.github.io/pages/projects/MRISuperResolution_Dissertation.md

 - Enhanced DL models capable of handling even larger scaling factors.
 - Integration of multi-modal medical imaging data to expand the clinical utility of SR.
 - Optimizing algorithms for resource-limited healthcare environments.

-**In summary**, the study highlights the powerful capability of deep learning to revolutionize medical imaging, paving the way for faster, clearer, and more reliable MRI diagnostics. 📈🧠✨